../

 OpenCV

 OpenCV is an open-source library that provides image manipulation functionality.
 It is a very popular library, and common to many modern projects that work with images.
 The library is quite complex, has many optional sub-requirements, and many different tutorials exist to do custom/manual builds.
 Unfortunately, many of these tutorials are for projects other than Darknet, and make incorrect assumptions about what modules from OpenCV are needed.
+This is why it is recommended to follow the instructions from this FAQ.

 CUDA